NielsPilgaard/Scientia/.github/README.md

 * Things you find boring/tedious
 * Things that need small optimizations, such as advancement text and textures.

-I would also appreciate if you let me know what you think of the gameplay, especially if you didn't like it :)
+I would also appreciate if you let me know what you think of the gameplay and why, especially if you didn't like it :)

 ### <span style="font-size: 24px;">Contributing</span>